Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we provide a thorough experimental evaluation.
 Our goal is to answer the following research questions.
-How does $\epsilon$-PrivateSMOTE compare to competing methods in terms of predictive performance and linkability risk (\textbf{RQ1}), how do optimisation paths affect the results of both vectors (\textbf{RQ2}), and how does $\epsilon$-PrivateSMOTE behave in terms of energy consumption/time complexity (\textbf{RQ3})?
+How does $\epsilon$-PrivateSMOTE compare to competing methods in terms of predictive performance and privacy risk, namely linkability (\textbf{RQ1}), how do optimisation paths (prioritisation of a single vector) affect the results of both vectors (\textbf{RQ2}), and how does $\epsilon$-PrivateSMOTE behave in terms of time/computational resources complexity (\textbf{RQ3})?
 In the following, we present our methodology and experimental evaluation methods.
 Then, we briefly describe the data we used.
 Finally, we present the results of the experiments.